YuliaShvets/IoT-Course-work/README.md

 14. The code should contain unit tests to check the logic of writing and searching for files on the file system.
 15. Create a set (collection) of REST queries that test the performance of developed services.

-#Instruction for running the application:
+# Instruction for running the application:
-1.Download the project from GitHub by cloning it, or just downloading as .zip file.
+1. Download the project from GitHub by cloning it, or just downloading as .zip file.
 2. Open Command Line and proceed to the project's path (ex: D:\\My Projects\\CourseWork - for Windows and cd Downloads/CourseWork for Mac OS).
 3. Run "mvn spring-boot:run" command and wait till the application is fully loaded and started.
 4. To shutdown the application, open the Command Line that runs the application, press "Ctrl + C", enter "Y" and press "Enter".